garybgenett/gary-os/README.md

 [Qemu]: https://qemu.org
 [Suckless]: https://suckless.org

-It should be noted, with additional emphasis, the critical role [tomsrtbt] played in the course of the author's career, and his sustained mentality towards the malleability of [Linux] and its power and flexibility as a "run anywhere, anyhow" computing environment.
+It should be noted, with additional emphasis, the critical role tomsrtbt played in the course of the author's career, and his sustained mentality towards the malleability of GNU/Linux and its power and flexibility as a "run anywhere, anyhow" computing environment.

 Finally, last but not least, massive amounts of respect must be paid to [Mr.
 RMS (Richard M. Stallman)].
 Regardless of what you may think of him, his